 Scientists found that the inflator assembly does not seal out moisture or heat very well, which allows humidity and heat to make the ammonium nitrate propellant unstable and more explosive.
-The scientists concluded that the propellant itself was the primary source of the defect because it was missing a drying agent that could prevent the instability.
+The scientists concluded that the propellant itself was the primary source of the defect because it was missing a drying agent that could prevent instability.
 This news verifies the suspicions of many experts.

 Can Officials Fix The Defective Inflators?

-The drying agent that was missing in the defective inflators is being used in many of the replacement inflators, and though Takata Corp says this should solve the problem, many law makers are still worried.
+The drying agent that was missing in the defective inflators is being used in many of the replacement inflators, and though Takata Corp says this should solve the problem, many lawmakers are still worried.
 Florida’s very own Sen. Bill Nelson is urging NHTSA to ban ammonium nitrate from being used in the replacement inflators.
 He believes using the chemical would be like installing a “new live grenade” to replace the “old live grenade” in people’s cars, though the manufacturer doesn’t believe the propellant is that dangerous.

-However, a new Senate report has also revealed that Takata Corp lied and misrepresented data in their own production records.
+However, a new Senate report has also revealed that Takata Corp lied and misrepresented data in its own production records.
 This has made federal officials reluctant to trust the manufacturer, which could mean even more Takata airbags will soon be recalled.
 Keep following our blog, Twitter and Facebook to find out more about developments in the Takata airbag recall case.

 This update has been brought to you by the personal injury attorneys at Colson Hicks Eidson, serving clients all over the United States!